federicobaldini/knn-algorithm/README.md

 npm install
 ```

-then start the development server:
+then start the application:

 ```
-npm run dev
+npm run start
 ```

-Navigate to [localhost:5173](http://localhost:5173).
-You should see the app running.
-Edit a file in `src`, save it, and reload the page to see your changes.
+You should see the results of the data analysis inside the terminal.